Get Involved

 This is great because it’s really important to us that there is no financial barrier to being involved in the project - there are lots of projects where a group of people pool their money and buy a house together, but this only works if you already have money.

+In case that feels overwhelming however, we have curated some cute persona templates to spark ideas of some options.
 Broadly, however, to be clear: it would help the project most if you could lend us as much money as possible, for as long as possible, for the lowest interest rate possible!

 1. Pine - quick verdant growth, lush and fragrant.

-Capital (£2K) repaid at end of term.
+Their capital (£2K) is repaid at the end of term.

 2. Walnut - hardy and vigorous, nutritious gifts year on year.